Implementing a TypedFieldMapper¶

 typed field mapper.

-You need to create a class which implements Doctrine\ORM\Mapping\TypedFieldMapper
+You need to create a class which implements Doctrine\ORM\Mapping\TypedFieldMapper.

 <?php